Making a Comeback After a Fall

 Lastly, you don’t need to eliminate disturbing thoughts entirely—that’s not a realistic goal.
 Instead, focus on how you respond to them.
 You’re not obligated to believe every impression or act on every impulse.
 The key is to stay conscious and intentional with your beliefs and actions, so that the presence of difficult thoughts doesn’t erode your self-control or pull you away from your deeper values.

 No one likes to feel ashamed of themselves.
 Even when we make serious mistakes, we often try to justify them to make ourselves look better.
-We blame circumstances or other people, reason why we had no choice, or point to other people who seem worse.
+We blame circumstances or other people, argue why we had no choice, or point out the mistakes of other people that are worse.
 There are endless diversions you can come up with.
 But no matter how clever the reasoning, the real purpose behind any excuse is to soften the guilt over something that, deep down, you know was a poor choice.
 That’s why making excuses is another form of cheating.

 What makes something an excuse?
 An excuse is strong enough to justify pulling the trigger, but not strong enough to hold up to real scrutiny.
 It’s a kind of reasoning designed for the effect of weakening your resistance to something you crave, rather than to uncovering the truth.
 When you’re in doubt, imagine seeking feedback from someone you trust and respect.
 Would you be confident in your reasoning?
 There’s nothing wrong taking breaks or enjoying treats in moderation, for example.
 But there are also ideas that are obviously indefensible, like stealing prescription drugs.
 The more you expose your thinking about a habit under question, the more you open up the opportunity to find healthy alternatives.
 This is how you break free from self-deception and start making choices that align with your values.